mbabynames search ✿

 Marshall Christopher

-"noble and strong" (Marshall) meets "bearer of Christ" (Christopher).
+"horse keeper" (Marshall) meets "bearer of Christ" (Christopher).
 The combination reads as complete.
 Neither name overshadows the other.
 Marshall is 2 syllables.
 Christopher at 3 adds length and rhythm.

 Marshall Oliver